kinsky-main/contemp-phys-report/main.typ

   scope: "parent",
 ) <elasic-fabrication-process>

 Addressing the need for large area superconducting integrated circuits (SICs), R.N.
 Bolkhovsky et al. @das-elasic-2023 created a wafer-scale "Extremely Large Area Superconducting Integrated Circuit" (ELASIC) that interconnects sixteen 22 mm x 22 mm Deep-UV (DUV) into an 88 mm x 88 mm active carrier.
-Their mixed-lithography flow keeps all Josephson-junction-critical layers within high-resolution DUV fields while using courser i-line only for inter-reticle wiring and stitching.
+Their mixed-lithography flow keeps all Josephson-junction-critical layers within high-resolution DUV fields while using courser i-line only for inter-reticle (single ray etching area) wiring and stitching.
 This provided

-Room-temperature junction resistance measurements show junction normal resistance $R_n$ uniformity comparable to MIT-LL's SFQ5ee baselines @semenov-jj-ram-2019; indicating consistent $I_c$ and $I_c R_n$ at 4.2 K, preserving the Josephson phase-voltage dynamics that underpin SFQ pulse formation derived from Equation @josephson-phase-relationship.
+Room-temperature junction resistance measurements show junction normal resistance $R_n$ uniformity comparable to MIT-LL's SFQ5ee baselines @semenov-jj-ram-2019; indicating consistent $I_c$ and $R_n$ at 4.2 K, preserving the Josephson phase-voltage dynamics that underpin SFQ pulse formation derived from Equation @josephson-phase-relationship.
 Superconducting continuity across stitch interfaces is supported by 0.8 $mu$m testing "snake-and-comb" lines carrying 30-40 mA at 4.2 K, consistent with low added series resistance at stitches.
 The process integrates Nb/Al-AlO/Nb trilayer JJs (target $J_c approx 10$ kA/cm), multilayer Nb wiring, sub-micron DUV vias, and stitched i-line interconnects into a 13-mask, 200 mm flow.

 Linking fabrication to circuit-level operation @das-elasic-2023, data currents are transmitted of order 5-10 $mu$A across stitched regions and setting an upper bound of $approx 2 mu Omega$ on stitch-boundary series resistance from low-frequency operation.
-Maintaining uniform critical Josephson currents $I_c$ and low-loss Nb interconnects ensures that Cooper-pair transport within the BCS gap ($Delta$) proceeds without quasiparticle dissipation, while well-controlled junction parameters stabilize the Josephson phase evolution needed for reliable SFQ-style signaling.
+Maintaining uniform critical Josephson currents $I_c$ and low-loss Nb interconnects ensures that Cooper-pair transport within the BCS gap ($Delta$) (See @bcs-theory) and proceeds with minimal quasiparticle dissipation @krylov-sic-design-2024, while well-controlled junction parameters stabilize the Josephson phase evolution needed for reliable SFQ-style signaling (See @josephson-effect).
 The manufacturing methods used are critical to ensure macroscopic superconducting behavior ($bold(E)=0$, $bold(B)=0$ interior, stable $I_c R_n$).

 == Domain Specific Languages

-Oishi, Tanaka, and Takamaeda-Yamazaki introduce RustSFQ @oishi-rustsfq-2025, a domain-specific language embedded in Rust that formalizes SFQ's pulse-driven semantics at the language level by enforcing input-output consistency through Rust's ownership model: each emitted pulse (a single $Phi_0$ packet per Josephson relation $V=hbar/(2e) dot phi$ in the background) must be consumed exactly once by a downstream gate.
+To address the issues of design and move towards CMOS competitiveness, Oishi et al. have recently developed RustSFQ @oishi-rustsfq-2025.
+A domain-specific language embedded in Rust that formalizes SFQ's pulse-driven semantics at the language level by enforcing input-output consistency through Rust's ownership model: each emitted pulse (a single $Phi_0$ packet as per Equation @josephson-phase-relationship) must be consumed exactly once by a downstream gate.
 In RustSFQ, gates are methods on a `Circuit`, and wires are linear (single-use) values; the compiler prevents fan-out without an explicit `SPLIT`, guards against unconsumed pulses, and statically checks port counts when composing subcircuits.
-The DSL targets gate-level descriptions close to netlists and automatically emits SPICE and Verilog with deterministic net naming, reducing manual bookkeeping that is error-prone in pulse logic.
-These abstractions align with the superconducting picture in which dissipationless Cooper-pair transport within the BCS gap supports high-fidelity SFQ pulses, while the one-pulse/one-consumer rule reflects the indivisibility of flux quanta in JJ logic.
+The Domain Specific Language (DSL) produces gate-level descriptions (netlists) and automatically emits SPICE @analog-ltspice-2024 and Verilog @williams-verilog-2024 with deterministic net naming, reducing manual bookkeeping that is error-prone in pulse logic.
+These abstractions built on K.K.
+Likharev's architecture @likharev-rsfq-1991 allows far more complex circuits to be produced.
+While the one-pulse/one-consumer rule respects the indivisibility of flux quanta in JJ logic.

-Beyond straight-line pipelines, the authors add constructs needed for JJ-based systems: explicit loop annotation for feedback circuits and a `CounterWire` type to express counter-flow clocking, where the clock travels opposite to data to hide loop delays—an established technique for reaching high operating frequencies in SFQ pipelines.
-They also codify clockless pulse gating using NDRO elements, whose internal state is toggled by set/reset pulses and read by data-as-clock, avoiding the need for a clocked AND when simple gating is required.
-The paper illustrates these ideas with a half-adder and then a case study: a pipelined SFQ Reed-Solomon RS(12,8) encoder (4-bit symbols) using constant multipliers ($alpha^3,alpha^6,alpha^10,alpha^13$), NDRO-based gating, and staged buffering.
-Digital (Icarus Verilog) and analog (JoSIM) simulations confirm correct operation at 10 GHz; excluding input buffering, the computation completes in 48 cycles (4.8 ns at 100 ps/clk).
-The implementation demonstrates practical productivity benefits (e.g., 796 nets of which $approx$ 73 % named automatically) while preserving the timing discipline required for SFQ gates that are inherently clock-synchronous and phase-coherent, thus connecting software-level invariants to the Josephson-phase dynamics and low-loss superconducting transport emphasized in the background.
+Beyond straight-line pipelines, the authors add constructs needed for JJ-based systems: explicit loop annotation for feedback circuits and a `CounterWire` type to express counter-flow clocking, where the clock travels opposite to data to hide loop delays-an established technique for reaching high operating frequencies in SFQ pipelines @koki-super-npu-2020.
+They also codify clockless pulse gating using Non-Destructive ReadOut (NDRO) elements, whose internal state is toggled by set/reset pulses and read by data-as-clock, avoiding the need for a clocked AND when simple gating is required @oishi-rustsfq-2025.
+The paper illustrates these ideas with a half-adder and then a case study: a pipelined SFQ Reed-Solomon (RS) encoder, commonly used in QR codes and communications protocols @dayal-reed-solomon-fpga-2013.
+To verify this digital (Icarus Verilog @williams-verilog-2024) and superconducting analog (JoSIM @joeydelp-josim-2023) simulations confirmed correct operation at 10 GHz.
+Excluding input buffering, the computation completes in 48 cycles (4.8 ns at 100 ps per clock cycle).
+The implementation demonstrates practical productivity benefits (e.g., 796 nets of which $approx$ 70 % named automatically) while preserving the timing discipline required for SFQ gates that are inherently clock-synchronous and phase-coherent @krylov-sic-design-2024, thus connecting software-level invariants to the Josephson-phase dynamics and low-loss superconducting transport emphasized in the background.

 #figure(
   image("figs/figure_6.png", fit: "contain"),